WABE-TV: Local programming

 WABE-TV's local programming, fitting the station's remit, traditionally focuses on Atlanta issues and culture, though in recent years it has been more limited while WABE built out a digital presence and a series of podcasts.
 The weekly talk show Love and Respect with Killer Mike airs on television and expanded to radio in 2022; that same year, the station began a concert series franchise, Sounds Like ATL.

 Technical information

-Subchannels

-The station's digital channel is multiplexed:

-NHK World-Japan was added as a subchannel in 2018.
+WABE-TV's transmitter is located on New Street Northeast (south of DeKalb Avenue) in the city's Edgewood neighborhood.
+The station broadcasts one subchannel:

 Analog-to-digital conversion

-WPBA began transmitting a digital television signal on UHF channel 21 in 2000.
-WPBA shut down its analog signal, over UHF channel 30, on June 12, 2009, the official date in which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 21, virtual channel 30.
+WPBA began transmitting a digital television signal on UHF channel 21 on January 1, 2005.
+WPBA shut down its analog signal, over UHF channel 30, on June 12, 2009, the official date on which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 21, using virtual channel 30.

-Transmission tower

-WABE radio and television share two adjacent towers in the east side of the city between Edgewood and Kirkwood, with the single transmitter antenna used by local radio stations WSB-FM (98.5), WSTR (94.1 FM) and WVEE (103.3 FM).
-(The transmitters used by the three radio stations are diplexed together, so that they all feed to the antenna instead of into one another.)
-WABE-TV (as WPBA) formerly maintained transmitter facilities on Stone Mountain, but was forced to relocate as a result of WGTV needing the space for its digital equipment, in addition to maintaining its analog transmitter, along with the existing use of the tower by KEC80 to transmit NOAA Weather Radio broadcasts.

-Like WGTV, WABE-TV also has a weak signal well below the maximum power allowed by the FCC, limiting its useful broadcast range.
-As a result, its over-the-air signal is marginal at best outside of the I-285 Perimeter (i.e., Atlanta itself and the inner suburbs).